-Natural Science, and Giltner Hall.
-While there have been renovations to these rooms over time, they come with inherent infrastructure commensurate with the age of the buildings.
-The new construction will address obsolescence of infrastructure and room configurations that do not support active and interdisciplinary learning.
-Renovation of the vacated spaces as a subsequent set of projects would bring the spaces into compliance with current codes.
+Most of the research greenhouses were constructed over forty years ago.
+While there have been selected upgrades to these facilities over time, they come with inherent infrastructure commensurate with the age of the facilities.
+The selected renovations and additions will address obsolescence of infrastructure, bring spaces into compliance with current codes and address programmatic requirements.